 Just a few days later, the “spy” Tsevegjav was arrested and he fingered several people as his leaders, among whom were such prominent figures as M.Tseveen, Chairman of the City Committee of the Union of revolutionary Youth and J.Lhumbe, Secretary of the Central Committee of the MPRP.
 When Tseveen was arrested and interrogated he confessed, “Lhumbe was the leader of our counter-revolutionary organization”.

 Hundreds of people were involved in this Lhumbe Affair, which received the official title of “The Case of Counter-Revolutionaries and Japanese Spies”.
 Eventually, an ad hoc commission, headed by the Chairman of the Internal Affairs Committee D.Namsrai, prosecuted 317 people.

-The Halhs involved in this incident were mostly people of high rank such as Lhumbe himself, former Prime Minister Ts.Jigjidjav, Chairman of the State Supreme “Court J.Gonchigsuren and former Chairman of the Internal Affairs Committee, N.hayanhyarvaa, who were changed with heading up the espionage rings.
+The Halhs involved in this incident were mostly people of high rank such as Lhumbe himself, former Prime Minister Ts.Jigjidjav, Chairman of the State Supreme “Court J.Gonchigsuren, and former Chairman of the Internal Affairs Committee, N.hayanhyarvaa, were charged with heading up the espionage rings.

 Manchuguo Knocks on Mongolia’s Door

-The long standing problem of Sino-Japanese relations was settled on September 18, 1931.
-When the Chinese attempted to blow up a rail bridge in Manchuria, the Japanese started on offensive and subsequently established their control over Mukden (present-day Shenyang).
+The long-standing problem of Sino-Japanese relations was settled on September 18, 1931.
+When the Chinese attempted to blow up a rail bridge in Manchuria, the Japanese started on the offensive and subsequently established their control over Mukden (present-day Shenyang).
 Following orders from Manchuria’s governor, the Chinese troops retreated without resistance.